 You’re in Havana, so you will probably want to ride in one of those snazzy classic convertibles.
 The cost can range from $25 CUC to $50 CUC per hour depending on the tourist season and where you want to go.
 Again, always negotiate!

 The fanciest convertibles will be on the higher end and one of the jalopies on the lower.
-We took the Private Classic Car Tour with Havana Tour Company for $50 per person, and it included an hour ride in a pretty convertible.
+We took a Vintage Classic Car Tour for $50 per person, and it included an hour ride in a pretty convertible.
 Otherwise, there are a dozen drivers with their beautiful cars in front of Hotel Inglaterra at Parque Central ready to take you for a ride.

 If you start your hotel search on a place like Expedia or Booking.com, you will begin to get worried.
 There are only a handful of hotels in Havana and they are mostly owned by the government, so are very expensive (typically $300+ per night).
 These are the ones that these hotel websites will show and many of them will be sold out.